AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
 Otherwise, the [contents page](#contents-page) below displays all the features that Simplst has to offer.
-You can click on any section which you would like to refer to, and you will be brought to that section directly.
+You can click on any section and you will be brought to that section directly.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)